Paul1086/ASL-Recognition-with-Classic-CNNs-and-Deep-CNN/README.md

 # Image Classification with Deep CNN (ResNet50) and Conventional CNN

-A 50 layer deep Convolutional Neural Network-ResNet50, as well as a conventionalCNN  (2  convolutional,  and  2  maxpooling  layer)  was  trained  to  classify  images  of SIGN LANGUAGE.
-The dataset collected from Kaggle had variations of images inbrightness, shifts, zoom, flips, backgrounds, angles and so on.
-The trained model was good enough to classify our own custom images.
+Classic Convolutional Neural Network (CNN) architectures such asLeNet-5, andAlexNet,as well as a 50 layer deep CNN-ResNet50were trained from the scratchto classify images of AMERICAN SIGN LANGUAGE (ASL).
+The dataset collectedfrom Kaggle had variations of images in brightness, shifts, zoom, flips, backgrounds,angles and so on.
+The trained model was good enough to classify our own customimages.

 ## Programming Platform:
 * Python